Sabre Wulf: Gameplay

-In Sabre Wulf, the player guides the pith-helmeted adventurer Sabreman through a two-dimensional maze.
+In Sabre Wulf, the player guides the pith-helmeted adventurer Sabreman through a two-dimensional maze presented in flip-screen format.
 The player must reconstruct an amulet from its four pieces scattered throughout the maze to bypass the guardian at its exit, a cave that leads to the game's sequel, Underwurlde.
-The maze is presented in flip-screens such that the player views one static tile of the maze's grid at a time.
-For example, when Sabreman reaches the left edge of one screen, he continues the maze at the right edge of the next screen.

 The game opens to music composed by Johann Sebastian Bach.
 Its tiled maze contains 256 screens and is drawn in a 16 by 16 grid.
 The maze's paths are bordered by tropical flora, populated with attacking enemies and, on its outskirts, surrounded by mountains.
 Apart from the jungle, the game's maze also includes several lakes.
 The player swings Sabreman's sabre with the push of the joystick's fire button to defeat enemies that spawn in random on-screen locations.
 When the player idles too long in the same screen, an indestructible bushfire appears to pursue Sabreman.
 Enemies include spiders, scorpions, snakes, bats, indigenous people, sleeping hippos, and a fast wolf (the titular Sabre Wulf).
 Some enemies are killed, others flee when hit, while the wolf, cave guardian, and bushfire are unaffected by the sabre.

 The player does not receive any explicit guidance on how to play and is left to decipher the game's objectives through trial and error.
 Sabre Wulf's graphics fill the screen with a minimal user interface consisting of the current game score, number of lives left and a high score meter on the top row.
 Sabreman can eat orchid power-ups, which bloom for only a few seconds, to turn the colour of the orchid and receive a temporary character effect.
 Some effects empower (e.g. invulnerability, increased speed) while others impair (e.g. reversing the player's controls).
 Sabreman can also collect treasure and extra lives scattered throughout the maze.
 The Spectrum and Commodore 64 releases include a two-player mode in which players take turns controlling their own Sabreman.